MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

     cd C:\dev\gab2019\

-Let's scaffold an application named GABCDemo using the following command:
+Let's scaffold an application named GABDemo using the following command:

-    dotnet new mvc -o GABCDemo
+    dotnet new mvc -o GABDemo

 Open the solution into Visual Studio Code with: